YeDawa/DumpSync/README.md

 - **Simple Restoration**: Quickly restore your database from previously created dump files.
 - **Cross-Server Transfers**: Seamlessly transfer databases between different MySQL servers.
 - **XSS Scanner**: Scan for XSS vulnerabilities in tables to enhance security.
+- **XSS Report**: Generate a detailed report of XSS vulnerabilities found in the database.

 ## Installation